 The great gifts you can give to the patient are your attention, concern, and respect.
-Competence is achievable through your knowledge through continuous medical education.
+Competence is achievable through a constant effort to keep your knowledge through continuous medical education.
 Above all, you should be honest, straightforward and trustworthy at all times.
 Never give any false comment.
 Your smile will establish a friendly doctor-patient relationship and is encouraging.

 All personal information should be kept confidential.
-Never tell anyone about the patients unless it is directly related to their care.
+Never tell anyone about the patient data unless it is directly related to their care.

 It is better to keep your case notes as brief and as clear as possible, using clear, short, and specific terms.

-The four ethical principles to consider law, morals, and maintain confidentiality through the medical practice, include recognition of patient autonomy, emphasis of beneficence, non-maleficence, and justice.
+The four ethical principles to consider law, morals, and maintain confidentiality through the medical practice, include: